Mickey Mouse Peek-A-Boo Cake

 But before we get all the planning underway, we’re going to be telling Sam that we’re going back to Florida.
 I’ve always loved the videos my friends have shared on Facebook of how they surprised their kids with a trip to Disney.
 I’d love to do the same for my little guy.

 On the Scholastic site, there was a post on several fun ways to announce you’re going on a trip.
 It inspired me to do a little something special to let Sam know he’s going to Disney.

-We’ve tested out a recipe for a “surprise inside” Mickey Mouse cake that I love.
+We’ve tested out a recipe for a Mickey Mouse Peek-A-Boo Cake that I love.
 I can’t wait to show him.
 I think it’s a terrific way to make the fun vacation announcement.
 You know…anticipation always ramps up the excitement even more!